superboum/workshop_papier_2.0/README.md

 ### OK (Client sends to Server)

 OK means...
-OK
+OK.
-Just to switch betwean ETA and CAP...
+Just to switch between ETA and CAP...